What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: How do LLM+Prompts Behave when Underspecified?

 \section{How do LLM+Prompts Behave when Underspecified?}

-While LLM+Prompts are generally known to be unstable, existing work mostly studies their stability on \textit{specified} requirements in the prompts.
-To quantitatively measure LLM+Prompts' behaviors on \textit{unspecified} requirements, we design an experiment as follows: We collect a set of 60 plausible requirements across 3 tasks and create validated, automated validators for each requirement.
-We then create prompts with subsets of the requirements and measure how well the model's outputs meet the (un-)specified requirements using their validators.
+\looseness=-1 The difficulty of reliably discovering unspecified requirements raises a natural follow-up question: {What happens when such requirements are left out of the prompt?} While LLM+Prompts are generally known to be unstable, existing work mostly studies their stability on \textit{specified} requirements.
+To quantitatively measure LLM+Prompts' behaviors on \textit{unspecified} requirements, we design an experiment as follows: We collect a set of 60 plausible requirements across 3 tasks and create human-validated, automated validators for each requirement.
+We then create prompts with subsets of the requirements and measure how well the model's outputs meet the (un-)specified requirements with validators.

 Our analysis starts with showing that LLMs can often guess unspecified requirements, but these behaviors are inconsistent (Section~\ref{sec:default-behaviors}) and more likely to degrade with model updates (Section~\ref{sec:instability}).
-We next analyze why identifying unspecified requirements is fundamentally hard with current practices, especially when requirements are conditional or rarely violated (Section~\ref{sec:discover}).
-Finally, we show that an obvious solution of specifying all requirements in a single prompt actually hurts performance, due to LLMs' limited ability to follow long, complex instructions (Section~\ref{sec:manyreqs}).
+We show that an obvious solution of specifying all requirements in a single prompt actually hurts performance, due to LLMs' limited ability to follow long, complex instructions (Section~\ref{sec:manyreqs}).